SamuelEarl/samuelearl/src/routes/blog/auth-sveltekit-auth0/+page.svelte.md

 * `authConfig.clientId`: In Auth0, go to your application and click on Settings.
 Copy and paste the "Client ID" string.

 TIPS:
-* The `authConfig.domain` and `authConfig.clientId` are not private or sensitive pieces of data, so you can check them into GitHub.
+* The `authConfig.domain` and `authConfig.clientId` are intended to be exposed in client-side code, so they are not private or sensitive pieces of data.
+That means that you can check them into GitHub.
 * You can create environment variables and reference those for the `authConfig.domain` and `authConfig.clientId` values.

 <br>